xuzebin/learning-diary/deep-learning/cs231n/neural-networks-par1.md

     - Pros and Cons:
         - (+) Greatly accelerate the convergence of stochastic gradient descent compared to the *sigmoid/tanh* functions.
         - (+) Computationally cheap: simply by threasholding a matrix of activations at zero.
-        - (-) Fragile during training and can "die" (i.e. neurons never activate across the entire training dataset) **if the learning rateis set too high**.
+        - (-) Fragile during training and can "die" (i.e. neurons never activate across the entire training dataset) **if the learning rate is set too high**.
 If a large gradient flowing through a ReLU neuron could cause the weights to update (the gradient flowing through the unit will forever be *zero*) in such a way that the neuron will never activate on any data point again.

 * **Leaky ReLU**
     - f(x) = ax (x < 0), x(x >= 0), where a is a small constant.